KatarinaB96/GamersHub/README.md

 - Asynchronous operations managed using Coroutines
 - SharedPreferences to track guest user status
 - Navigation managed through NavGraph
+- BaseViewModel for Error Handling
+- BaseFragment for Error Message Dialog
+- Pagination

   The design decisions were made with user experience, maintainability, and scalability in mind: